grahamcrowell/PortfolioBackTester/README.md

 - Documentation of method and logic, and build shell
 - Initial build of data layer
+  - Create the tables and download the data
 - Build application to output results of one single strategy

 **Phase 2:** Refinement